 - Your lifestyle to determine the most suitable lens – daily disposable, monthly disposable or continuous wear lenses

 - How comfortable the lenses feel while you’re wearing them

 - How well the lenses fit your eyes

 Toric contact lenses for astigmatism

 Like any contact lens, your optician will be able to prescribe the right lens for your vision and eye shape.
-If you have astigmatism and you’d like to try contact lenses, pop into store to discuss with your optician, or start a free trial.
+If you have astigmatism and you’d like to try contact lenses, pop into store to discuss with your optician.